MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/troubleshooting/planning/when-importing-to-th.md

 ## Symptoms

-In some scenarios, you may receive the following message on accessing **Item coverage** page after importing items through the *Item coverage V2* entity:
+In some scenarios, you may receive the following message on accessing the **Item coverage** page after importing items through the *Item coverage V2* entity:

 > Do you want to save your changes before closing?